 This post may contain affiliate links.
 Please read my full disclosure policy here.

+Both of my kids are relatively picky eaters.
 My older son wants to be a chef.
-We work to encourage his interest in cooking.
-He has a monthly subscription to Raddish, the kid’s cooking club.
-We watch a lot of Food Network shows.
-He cooks with me frequently.
-As a result, though, he is super-knowledgeable about food, and critical at times of my efforts in the kitchen.
+Because we’ve worked hard to support his interest in cooking, he is super-knowledgeable about food, and he’s critical at times of my efforts in the kitchen.
 He’ll frequently comment that something doesn’t have enough salt or is lacking in texture.
+Thanks, kid.

 Start *really* early introducing veggies

-- Check your own food preferences while pregnant and breastfeeding: Studies have shown that babies form taste preferences in the womb as the composition of a mother’s amniotic fluid changes with what she eats.
+- If you want your kids to eat vegetables, check your own food preferences while pregnant and breastfeeding: Studies have shown that babies form taste preferences in the womb as the composition of a mother’s amniotic fluid changes with what she eats.
 Breastfeeding babies also are exposed to new flavors since they experience changes in their mother’s milk depending on her diet.
 Make sure that your diet is as varied as it can be during pregnancy and the early days of motherhood (and realize that many of us lived on crackers during that time, and managed to get our kids to eat veggies anyway).

 - Chop them up in very tiny pieces, and add them into meat.
 This one works for carnivorous dads, also.
 Meatballs, meat loaves, and burgers made of ground turkey, ground chicken, ground beef, ground sausage, or ground salmon can easily hide a few sneaky veggies.
 In my house, through, the youngest will dissect the meat and pull out the pieces unless they are very, very small.

 - Bake them into muffins, breads, or cakes.
 We all know zucchini bread, pumpkin muffins, and carrot cake, but you could also make butternut squash bread, spinach muffins, or sweet potato cake instead.